On the uniqueness and stability of dictionaries for sparse representation of noisy signals: Discussion

-Beyond an original extension of existing noiseless guarantees \cite{Hillar15} to the noisy regime and their application to Prob.~\ref{OptimizationProblem}, a major innovation in our work is a theory of combinatorial designs for support sets key to the identification of the dictionary.
-We incorporate this idea into a new fundamental lemma in matrix theory (Lem.~\ref{MainLemma}) that draws upon the definition of a new matrix lower bound induced by a hypergraph.
-Insights enabled by our combinatorial approach include: 1) a subset of dictionary elements is recoverable even if dictionary size is overestimated, 2) data require only a polynomial number of distinct sparse supports, and 3) the spark condition is not a necessary property of recoverable dictionaries.
+Beyond an extension of existing noiseless guarantees \cite{Hillar15} to the noisy regime and their novel application to Prob.~\ref{OptimizationProblem}, our work contains a theory of combinatorial designs for support sets key to identification of dictionaries.
+We incorporate this idea into a fundamental lemma in matrix theory (Lem.~\ref{MainLemma}) that draws upon the definition of a matrix lower bound (\ref{Ldef}) induced by a hypergraph.
+The new insight offered by this combinatorial approach allows for guaranteed recovery of some or all dictionary elements even if: 1) dictionary size is overestimated, 2) data cover only a polynomial number of distinct sparse supports, and 3) dictionaries do not satisfy the spark condition.

-A technical difficulty in proving Thm.~\ref{DeterministicUniquenessTheorem} is the absence of any assumption at all on dictionaries in solutions to Prob.~\ref{InverseProblem}.
-We sought such a guarantee because of the practical difficulty of ensuring that an algorithm maintain a dictionary satisfying the spark condition \eqref{SparkCondition} at each iteration, an implicit requirement of all previous works except \cite{Hillar15}; indeed, even certifying a dictionary has this property is NP-hard \cite{tillmann2014computational}.
+The absence of any assumptions about dictionaries solving Prob.~\ref{InverseProblem} was a major technical obstruction in proving Thm.~\ref{DeterministicUniquenessTheorem}.
+We sought such a general guarantee because of the practical difficulty in ensuring that an algorithm maintain a dictionary satisfying the spark condition \eqref{SparkCondition} at each iteration, an implicit requirement of all previous works except \cite{Hillar15}; indeed, even certifying a dictionary has this property is NP-hard \cite{tillmann2014computational}.

+One direct application of this work is to theoretical neuroscience, wherein our theorems justify the mathematical soundness of one of the few hypothesized theories of bottleneck communication in the brain \cite{Isely10}: that sparse neural population activity is recoverable from its noisy linear compression through a randomly constructed (but unknown) wiring bottleneck by any biologically plausible unsupervised sparse coding method that solves Prob.~\ref{DeterministicUniquenessTheorem} or \ref{SLCopt} (e.g., \cite{rehnsommer2007, rozell2007neurally, pehlevan2015normative}).\footnote{We refer the reader to \cite{ganguli2012compressed} for more on interactions between dictionary learning and neuroscience.}

+In fact, uniqueness guarantees with minimal assumptions apply to all areas of data science and engineering that utilize learned sparse structure.
+For example, several groups have applied compressed sensing to signal processing tasks; for instance, in MRI analysis \cite{lustig2008compressed}, image compression \cite{Duarte08}, and even the design of an ultrafast camera \cite{Gao14}.
+It is only a matter of time before these systems incorporate dictionary learning to encode and decode signals (e.g., in a device that learns structure from motion \cite{kong2016prior}), just as scientists have used sparse coding to make sense of their data \cite{jung2001imaging, agarwal2014spatially, lee2016sparse, wu2016stability}.